Kapuzenjoe/simplecover5e/README.md

-# SimpleCover5e
+# Simple Cover 5e

-**SimpleCover5e** automatically evaluates cover for the **DnD5e** system in Foundry VTT during attack rolls and saving throws (multi-target supported).
+**Simple Cover 5e** automatically evaluates cover for the **DnD5e** system in Foundry VTT during attack rolls and saving throws (multi-target supported).
 It applies the correct mechanical bonuses (+2 / +5) to the roll, updates chat/card displays, and sets/clears target status effects.
 The module also adds a custom *Ignore Cover* item property that you can enable on specific items (e.g., *Sacred Flame*) to bypass cover for that roll.

 ## How It Works